Ålesund Norway Art Nouveau Town and Aksla Viewpoint

 Around the beginning of the 1900s, Europe (including Alesund Norway) experienced a new architectural and artistic style within decorative arts, the Art Nouveau, also known as the Jugendstil in German, el Modernismo Catalán in Spanish and the Modern Style in English.

 The style varied depending on the leading architects and artists representing this new genre in each big European city.
-Barcelona had its style, and so had Vienna, Brussels, Glasgow, Prague, and the other metropolises embracing the new style and having architects who desired to influence it.
+Barcelona had its style, and so had Vienna, Brussels, Glasgow, Prague, and the other metropolises that embraced the new style and had architects who desired to influence it.

 Jugendstil | Photo: Travel In Culture

-Also, Alesund became such an Art Nouveau town, maybe a bit by chance.
+Alesund became an Art Nouveau town, perhaps a little by chance.
 As it happened, a devastating fire ravaged in January 1904.
 Ten thousands of citizens were made homeless overnight.
 When rebuilding the houses, mainly in 1904-1907, the architects were influenced by the new, prevailing style in Europe, the trending Art Nouveau.

 What still today makes Alesund unique is precisely this fascinating architectural style found everywhere in the streets on the outstanding building façades – the early 1900s style, the Art Nouveau.
 The views are breathtaking – especially from the neighbouring mountain overlooking the city.